Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Radeon HD 3850 1GB, in theory, should be much faster than the GeForce GT 440 1.5GB overall. (explain)
+Memory BandwidthIn theory, the Radeon HD 3850 1GB will be 23% faster than the GeForce GT 440 1.5GB overall, because of its greater bandwidth. (explain)

-Texel RateThe GeForce GT 440 1.5GB is quite a bit (more or less 33%) better at anisotropic filtering than the Radeon HD 3850 1GB. (explain)
+Texel RateThe GeForce GT 440 1.5GB should be quite a bit (more or less 33%) faster with regards to AF than the Radeon HD 3850 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison